-9 framework which provides for a new multistate licensing program.10 Through this new licensing program, the Member States seek to
+9 framework which provides for a new multistate licensing program.

-10 Through this new licensing program, the Member States seek to 11 provide increased value and mobility to licensed Cosmetologists
+10 Through this new licensing program, the Member States seek to in the Member States, while ensuring the provision of safe,effective, and reliable services to the public.

+11 provide increased value and mobility to licensed Cosmetologists